youve/schedule/README.md

 `schedule.py` doesn't require these files to run, but it handles files with the following names differently:

 - `files/main` is where you would schedule events.
-It scans the first line of each file for a date, and it displays all the events that will happen today or tomorrow.
+It scans the start of each line for a date, and then displays all the events that will happen today or tomorrow.
 Dates can be in `YYYY-MM-DD` format or `%j` format (Day of the year).
 Lines that don't begin with a number are ignored by the program so you can use them for organisation.

 - `files/sticky` all lines in sticky are always displayed.
 I use this to keep track of what chapter is next in the books I'm reading or what row I'm on in the scarf I'm knitting.